Nexmo/station/_documentation/en/messages/concepts/signed-webhooks.md

 # Signed webhooks

-Signed webhooks are supported by both the Messages and Dispatch APIs.
+Signed webhooks are supported by both the Messages and Dispatch APIs and are enabled by default for Messages API traffic.
 They provide a method for your application to verify a request is coming from Vonage and its payload has not been tampered with during transit.
 When receiving a request, the incoming webhook will include a JWT token in the authorization header which is signed with your signature secret.

 You use a signature to: